Branch Task

 $[output]parameter. -

-Branch Task: Receives the upstream dataset, performs a series of expression evaluations on it, and determines which downstream path to trigger based on the evaluation results.
+Branch task: Receives the upstream dataset, evaluates a series of expressions against it, and determines which downstream path to trigger based on the results.

-- Input Parameters: Configure which upstream task to get the output set from, in the format
+- Input parameters: Configure which upstream task to receive the output from, in the format

-true, the downstream path corresponding to that branch is triggered. - Branch Output Name: Each branch condition corresponds to an output name, used to establish dependency relationships with downstream tasks.
+true, the downstream path for that branch is triggered. - Branch output name: Each branch condition has a corresponding output name, which is used to establish dependencies with downstream tasks.

-- Input Parameters: Configure which upstream task to get the output set from, in the format
+- Input parameters: Configure which upstream task to receive the output from, in the format

 -